mongodb-industry-solutions/smart-factory-computer-vision-inference/README.md

 </p>

 MongoDB enables fast, secure and realiable development and maintenance of these digital twins thanks to the flexible Document model, Time Series Collections, Realm, Device Sync, among others.

 In this repository we will show an End-to-End application of a Digital Twin reacting in real time to the results of a Computer Vision inference on the physical factory.

 # Smart Factory Computer Vision Inference for Digital Twins
+The premise is simple:

+We have a Physical Factory with a Digital Twin developed in Unity.
+Now we want to order a piece on the Digital Twin and make the Physical Factory run at the same time to produce the good.
+How do we make the Digital Twin aware of the stock in the warehouse of the Physical Factory so we make it possible or not to order within Unity?
+We will have a camera pointing to the warehouse of a Physical Factory and sending images to MongoDB and Sagemaker to infer the stock of the physical warehouse with Computer Vision.
+Once we've inferred the stock, we will make the Digital Twin Realm database aware of the state of it thanks to Devicy Sync.

 The aim of this repository is threefold:

 1. Show how to get the images from a video camera on a Smart Factory, store them in MongoDB and take advantage of the Document Model.